SWM-IT/m-login-flutter/README.md

 Default Dart cryptography library.
 Needed to generate valid and secure code challenges and verification codes in the [PKCE](https://oauth.net/2/pkce/) flow.

-#### `flutter_web_auth`

-Support plugin that handles opening of secure browser environments on Android and iOS as well as recognizing when a browser session finishes while capturing the output from the web session.

 ## Integrating the SDK

 Add the M-Login SDK as dependency to your `pubspec.yml` file and run `pub get`.
 The easiest way is